 The adoption of virtual scribing services among healthcare organizations has increased since the surge of Covid-19.
 This is mostly because of the need to reduce the required paperwork, lessen physician burnout, and minimize the number of staff present during patient assessment.

-As the demand for virtual scribing services increases, outsourcing has received much interest from healthcare providers as a solution.
+As the demand for virtual scribing services increases, it has received much interest from healthcare providers as a solution.

 Virtual scribing definition